aiekick/ImGuiFileDialog/README.md

 - Can create a custom pane with any widgets via function binding
     - This pane can block the validation of the dialog
     - Can also display different things according to current filter and UserDatas
-- Custom coloring / icons / text per file extension
+- Advanced file style for file/dir/link coloring / icons / font
 - Multi-selection (ctrl/shift + click) :
     - 0 => Infinite
     - 1 => One file (default)